-If you plan to bring on board additional people for your mid-sized business, corporation or startup, here’s what you need to know about correctly classifying employees and independent contractors.
+If you plan to bring on board additional people for your business, whether you’re a Fortune 100 corporation or startup, here’s what you need to know about correctly classifying employees and independent contractors.

 Why does the federal government care how my employees are classified?